Is a Used Chrysler 300 Reliable, or Should You Avoid It?

 How many miles will a Chrysler 300 last?

 A Chrysler 300 sedan will last a long time with proper care and maintenance.
-For instance, Vehicle History says that a used 300 sedan could last well over 100,000 miles.
-In some cases, a contemporary 300 model could last past 200,000 miles.
+For instance, a used 300 sedan could last well over 100,000 miles.
+In some cases, a contemporary 300 model could last more than double that odometer reading.

 However, the 300 didn’t make it onto iSeeCars’ lifespan study of cars, trucks, and SUVs with the highest potential to last many miles.
 Instead, the Chevrolet Impala is the only American car in the top 10 longest-lasting sedans segment.
 Of course, the shared drivetrains with the Dodge Charger suggest that the 300 is similarly long-lasting to the Mopar sedan.